saadsaif97/laravel-blog/README.md

    }
 ```

-to minimize the cod ein view from:
+to minimize the code in view from:

 ```
 @if(in_array($tag->id, $post->tags->pluck('id')->toArray()))